koalatiapp/tools-service/README.md

 Requests have a basic `priority` level: the lower the number, the lower the priority.
 By default, all requests are assigned a priority level of 1, unless a different priority is provided.
-This basic priority system is how free _vs_ premium requests are handled: premium requests have a priority level of 2, and are therefore processed before free requests.

-However, the `priority` level is not the only factor in the processing order algorithm.
-Every _nth_ premium request processed, a free request is processed (**:warning: this has not yet been implemented**).
-This ensures that free users still get reasonable loading times, even if premium users are prioritized.
-The _nth_ number is defined by an environment variable ([see the Environment variables section](#environment-variables)).

-Another factor that is taken into account is server load for the websites that being tested.
-To prevent overloading others servers, no more than 2 requests of the same website will be processed at the same time.
+Server load for the websites that being tested is also taken into account.
+To prevent overloading others servers, no more than X requests of the same website will be processed at the same time.
+This limit is defined by the `MAX_CONCURRENT_SAME_HOST_REQUESTS` environment variable ([see the Environment variables section](#environment-variables)).
+Server load is also taken into account by allowing a grace period after a page load fails in order to let the non-responding server recuperate if it needs to.

 Finally, there is one last factor at play in the queue's processing order.
 If a request has just been completed by a `Processor`, that request's URL is provided to the `Queue.next()` method, and the Queue will prioritize other requests on the same page before all others.
-This is to optimize the overall processing time of the web service, as it reduces the total number of page loads that need to be done.
+This is to optimize the overall processing time of the web service, as some tools can run without having to reload the page, therefore reducing the total number of page loads required to test a site.
+Fewer page loads mean faster testing and fewer resources used on both sides, so this is a win-win for everyone involved.

 ### The `Processor` and `ProcessorManager`